asaikarthikeya/android-studio-install/README.md

 # Androidstudio

 This repo contains collection of video and few websites explaning ways to install android studio in different operating systems.
+Also provides ways to use Android Studio in an effective way

 ## Installation